 I love the theater, but I don’t love the idea that going to the theater has to cost a lot of money.
-I’ve learned that going to the theater, and other live performances doesn’t have to break the bank.
-This post is the first of my new Cheap Theater Series.
+This post is the first in mt Cheap Theater Series.
 Here I give you creative ideas on how to see theater, and other live performances at a low cost.
 This first post is about how to volunteer to see free shows.

 Theater in Edmonton